Plan a lesson

 Long image description is available for download

 Therefore, if you are planning to lecture, consider where you might have natural breaks in your content and where you can pause and engage students in a short discussion or activity.
 If you will not be lecturing, keep each activity to about 20 minutes when possible.
-Based on this research, Lenz et al. (2015) suggest the following Lesson structures for 60 minutes:
+Based on this research, Lenz et al. (2015) suggest the following two lesson structures for 60 minutes.

 Depending on the length of your lectures and the activities planned for the lesson, it won’t always be possible to follow such a rigid lesson flow.
 However, organizing your lesson into smaller teaching and learning segments as much as possible is best for optimizing learning.

-For more information on planning active learning activities and related research, see the Active Learning Module.
+For more information on planning active learning activities and related research, see the Active Learning resource.

 Plan for feedback to and from students